-A. Across the Board Salary Adjustments (ABSA) will be effective as follows:
+A. Across the Board Cost of Living Adjustments will be made as follows:

-Pay Period 01 Pay Period 14 Pay Period 14, Pay Period 14
+Pay Period 01 Pay Period 14 Pay Period 14 Pay Period 14

 Year 2015 Year 2015 Year 2016 Year 2017

 1.5% 1.5% 3.0% 3.0%

 - B. Payday shall be by the Thursday following the last day of the pay period for which the pay was earned.
 In the event a regularly scheduled payday falls on a holiday, paychecks will be distributed on the preceding workday.
-In the event an employee will not be at the assigned work location to receive a regularly scheduled paycheck, a request may be made to have the District mail the paycheck to such designation as is desired by the employee. - C. The District shall continue to offer direct deposit to all eligible employees, as available.
+In the event an employee will not be at the assigned work location to receive a regularly scheduled paycheck, a request may be made to have the District mail the paycheck to such designation as desired by the employee. - C. The District shall continue to offer direct deposit to all eligible employees, as available.